tohidur/CS/c1-r/2_algo/3_greedy_algos/6_kruskal_and_disjoint_sets/README.md

   - There will be index object/structure with 2 fields
     - head - will point to first element
     - tail will point to last element
-  - You can't take any element as representative.
+  - You can take any element as representative.
 Let's say 1st element

 - **Time Complexities - Of disjoint set operations (LinkedList)**
   - _Create_Set_